Axway/amplify-instant-gateway/content/en/docs/usage/GovRules/APIKey/_index.md

 ### Via UI

-API Key Auth rule cannot be configured via the UI currently.
+API Key authentication can be configured via the Security tab and Inbound Authentication tab of the Virtual API details screen.